JBeggs/3dgame/MOBILE_CONTROLS_AND_MOVEMENT.md

 What was added
 - Upgraded input to a singleton with programmatic setters (`getInput()`), enabling shared keyboard + touch.
 - `TouchControls` virtual joystick overlays on mobile and sets movement vector; supports mouse/trackpad drag.
-- Player jump (Space) with basic ground check using vertical velocity.
+- Grounded jump: proper raycast ground check in physics (`isGrounded()`), used by player controller.
 - Keyboard handlers attached with `passive: false` and `preventDefault` for Space/Arrows to avoid page scroll.
 - Joystick listeners marked `passive`, drag requires press-and-hold; context menu disabled; high z-index so it stays interactive.
 - OrbitControls: pan disabled, zoom disabled (to avoid non-passive wheel handler).